msftrobiro/SAPonAzure/documentation/ansible/system-design-deployment/app/prepare-bom.md

 ### Example Partial BoM File

 An example of a small part of a BoM file for S/4HANA 1909 SP2.
 The `[x]` numbered sections are covered in the following documentation.
 Note that `v001` is a sequential number used to indicate the internal (non-SAP) version of the files included.
+Complete usable BoM files are avaible in the [examples](../examples/) directory.

 ```text
 step|BoM Content